ibm-cloud-docs/hs-crypto/monitor-sysdig-metrics.md

 ## {{site.data.keyword.hscrypto}} Metrics Details
 {: #hpcs-metrics}

-You can use the metrics in your Sysdig dashboard to measure the types of requests being made to your service instance as well as the latency of the requests.
+You can use the metrics in your Monitoring dashboard to measure the types of requests being made to your service instance as well as the latency of the requests.

 ### API Hits
 {: #api-hits}

 The type and amount of API requests being made to your {{site.data.keyword.hscrypto}} instance.
 For example, you can track how many API requests that have been made by an authorized user by setting an [alert](#set-monitor-alerts).
-The alert triggers when your sysdig instance notices a frequent amount of `401` status codes being returned from your {{site.data.keyword.hscrypto}} instance.
+The alert triggers when your Monitoring instance notices a frequent amount of `401` status codes being returned from your {{site.data.keyword.hscrypto}} instance.

 <table>
   <tr>